CrazyCoder613/awesome-vue/README.md

 - [Vue Curated Resources](https://hackr.io/tutorials/learn-vue-js) - Recommended Vue.js courses and tutorials.
 - [BuiltForVue](https://builtforvue.com) - NPM Mirror of all Vue.js components and packages.
 - [Vue School](https://vueschool.io) - Learn Vue.js from video courses by core members and industry experts
+- [VueDose](https://vuedose.tips).
+Tips & tricks about the Vue ecosystem, for busy devs.
+- [Vuelibs](https://vuelibs.org).
+A minimalistic list of Vue.js libraries and components based on the awesome-vue repo.

 ### Job Portal

 - [Vue.js Jobs - VueJobs](https://vuejobs.com/) - A Vue.js job portal to hire or get hired for all your Vue.js jobs.
+- [Vue.js Interview Questions](https://github.com/sudheerj/vuejs-interview-questions) - A List of 300 VueJS Interview Questions and Answers

 ### Community